 From cliff jumping and paddle boarding to marvelling at the beautiful Cable Beach sunsets, these are just some of the best things to do in Broome, Western Australia.

-Not all that many people visit Western Australia, and even fewer venture all the way up north to the Kimberley region, where Broome is located.
+Not all that many people visit the west when they’re travelling in Australia and even fewer venture all the way up north to the Kimberley region, where Broome is located.

 Broome is isolated, that’s for sure – it’s closest towns are Derby, a three-hour drive to the east, and Port Hedland, six hours to the west.

 However, the township of Broome has heaps of great things to offer, from unique cultural experiences to show stopping natural beauty, and is a great spot to visit; whether you’re backpacking Australia or just seeking for a unique place to get some winter sun!